Sensaciones desde Pueblos Remotos Fuencaliente

 A shared publication of pueblos remotos (@pueblos Reamotos)

-At the end, we had the opportunity to taste the dulls with a delicious Malvasia wine of Fuencaliente (courtesy of Diego), while we listened to the pastry stories that Jordan and his sister told us, Jenny.
+At the end, we had the opportunity to taste the sweets paired with a delicious Malvasia wine from Fuencaliente (courtesy of Diego), while listening to the pastry stories told to us by Jordan and his sister, Jenny.

 Vicky Torres

-If I have to describe Vicky's activity (Juan Matías Torres Bodega), I could only say that it was the perfect union between the environment, passion and profession.
+If I had to describe Vicky's activity (Bodega Juan Matías Torres), I could only say that it was the perfect union between the environment, passion and profession.

-Reach a place like the area of 'Las Machuqueras', seeing an incredible contrast of green on black (the green of the vines, with the black of the volcano) and listening to how Vicky told us about the effort, dedication and the pamper that he needs The vineyard is something you remember for a lifetime.
+Arriving at a place like the 'Las Machuqueras' area, seeing an incredible contrast of green on black (the green of the vines, with the black of the volcano) and listening to Vicky talk to us about the effort, dedication and care that the vineyard needs, is something you remember for a lifetime.

-In addition, he gave us a life lesson, how the passion is lived for making a product that is part of it and being clear about what he wants to get with his wine, and his cellar.
+Furthermore, she gave us a life lesson, about how to live the passion for making a product that is part of her and about being clear about what she wants to achieve with her wine and her winery.

-Photograph by Van Marty (soon on Instagram 😉)
+Photo by Van Marty (coming soon to Instagram 😉)

-To conclude, in a totally spontaneous way, he opened the doors of his house, from where we tasted local quality products, conversations flowed, shared knowledge and a new toast to continue knowing people with passion for what they do.
+To conclude, in a completely spontaneous way, she opened the doors of her home to us, where we tasted quality local products, conversations flowed, knowledge was shared and a new toast was made to continue meeting people with passion for what they do.

 Juan José Santos

-Juan José is a cultural reference and living heritage in the municipality of Fuencaliente, it doesn't matter who asked.
+Juan José is a cultural icon and living heritage in the municipality of Fuencaliente, no matter who you ask.

-Being a while with him and listening to all the knowledge he has, everything he transmits and everything he has managed to preserve at the level of traditions, is simply fantastic.
+Spending time with him and listening to all the knowledge he has, everything he transmits, and everything he has managed to preserve in terms of traditions, is simply fantastic.

-Vineyard cultivation, catalog printing and maps of La Palma, flax tissue and traditional costumes, traditional La Palmamusic, olive growing and oil production, instrument manufacturing, ecological activism ...
-I could continue adding things on this list and would not have enough days in this edition of pueblos remotos to describe everything it does.
-Literally, you could write a book with everything that it contributes, or has contributed, and sincerely, I hope someone does.
+Vineyard cultivation, printing catalogs and maps of La Palma, linen weaving and traditional costume making, traditional music of La Palma, olive cultivation and oil production, instrument making, environmental activism… I could go on adding to this list and I wouldn't have enough days in this edition of Pueblos Remotos to describe everything he does.
+Literally, a book could be written about everything he contributes, or has contributed, and I sincerely hope someone does.

-With Juan José we have only lived half of his activity, since he was so attractive, that we have had to divide it into two parts.
-Within the first, we had the opportunity to visit their plots of Olivos, to know all the varieties he has planted there and why he decided to bet on this crop, and the production of oil.
+With Juan José, we only experienced half of his work, as it was so captivating that we had to divide it into two parts.
+In the first part, we had the opportunity to visit his olive groves, learn about all the varieties he has planted there, and understand why he decided to invest in this crop and in olive oil production.

-We also leave the land prepared for the second part of the activity, a pruning collection, with which to be able to make a 'borrall', a traditional way of cooking food typical of the municipality of Southern La Palma (Spoiler Alert!
-I will tell you with detail in the next post)
+We also prepared the ground for the second part of the activity, a collection of pruning waste, with which we could make a 'borrallera', a traditional way of cooking food typical of the southern municipality of La Palma (spoiler alert!
+I will tell you about this in detail in the next post)

-If everything lived with our local actors seems little, we also live three other unique activities:
+If you think everything we experienced with our local actors wasn't enough, we also enjoyed three other unique activities:

-• We carried out our first 'teambuilding' activity, through which we could work as a team, know each other a little more and end it elaborating a delicious pizza.
-All this happened in the restaurant 'El Fifth Pino', in the Las Indias neighborhood. ( See images of the activity )
+• We held our first team-building activity, where we worked together, got to know each other better, and finished by making a delicious pizza.
+It all took place at the 'El Quinto Pino' restaurant in the Las Indias neighborhood. ( See photos of the activity )

-• During the weekend we had a very special excursion, commanded by Diego Barrera, north of the island: Agromercado, Roque de los Muchos, parties in honor of San Antonio del Monte ...
-All this with Diego's shared knowledge about the island.
-Without a doubt, an experience of ten. ( See images of the activity )
+• Over the weekend, we had a very special excursion, led by Diego Barrera, to the north of the island: a farmers' market, Roque de Los Muchachos, the festivities in honor of San Antonio del Monte… All of this enhanced by Diego's knowledge of the island.
+Without a doubt, a fantastic experience. ( See photos of the activity )

-I have the feeling that I have explained in this post, but I really wanted to share what has lived, at least in part, and to reflect everything that can be lived in just over ten days through an experience like this.
+I have the feeling that I have gone on at length in this post, but I really wanted to share what I experienced, at least in part, and to reflect everything that can be experienced in just over ten days through an experience like this.

-Within a few weeks, I will finish sharing with you everything lived in pueblos remotos, meanwhile, I will continue to enjoy the connected rurality to full performance.
+In a few weeks, I will finish sharing with you everything I experienced in Pueblos Remotos Fuencaliente, meanwhile, I will continue to enjoy rural life connected to full capacity.

 Authorship